Did you know that YouTube is right behind Google and Yahoo when it comes to visitors per month?

 You do not need both a camcorder and a webcam at first unless you decide to do both tutorials and videos of you talking.
 Decide what will be best for you and your marketing strategy.

-Now that you know what you will need to create great videos let’s get talking about how to promote your art on YouTube.
+Now that you know what you will need to create incredible videos let’s talk about how to promote your art on YouTube.

 Use YouTube To Promote You As An Artist